Scott Stapp of Creed Presented by 94.3 The Shark w/ Messer and Weapons of Anew

 About Scott Stapp

 Scott Stapp’s black and white worldview has shifted after five years of focus and introspection.
-The Grammy-winning frontman and songwriter is now set to return with his 3rd solo album to explore THE SPACE BETWEEN THE SHADOWS, set for July 2019 release on Napalm Records.
+The Grammy-winning frontman and songwriter is now set to return with his 3rd solo album to explore THE SPACE BETWEEN THE SHADOWS, was released earlier this month on Napalm Records.

 “When you’re looking dead-on down a dark tunnel, everything turns to shadow.
 But when you start to take one day at a time, you begin to see the space between the shadows.
 At that point, you begin to see the light and the color.
 The world begins to takes shape in a whole new way.”

 The Space Between the Shadows is Scott’s manifesto of lessons learned in the six years since his last release, yet listeners will find their own solace, hear their own frustrations, feel hope, revelations, victories and losses.
 The album’s first single, “Purpose For Pain,” is an apt opener with a universal message of finding meaning during dark days.
 “Purpose for Pain is about seeking a higher meaning, a spiritual mentality when dealing with life’s painful moments.
 Everyone goes through unexplainable, dark times and that pain is real.
 If we can just hold on to hope during the most difficult situations, believing there is a purpose waiting for us on the other side, we can find meaning and clarity to keep fighting.”